New Relic services

 magento-cloud variable:delete php:newrelic.license

 New Relic connects and monitors your infrastructure and application using PHP agents.
-After a Cloud environment connects to New Relic, you can review the data collected by the agent by logging into your New Relic account.
+After a Cloud environment connects to New Relic, you can log in to your New Relic account to review the data collected by the agent.

 On the APM Applications page, use the New Relic APM Overview to view information about your application.